uclnlp/fakenewschallenge/README.md

 ```

 Please note that compatibility of the saved model with newer versions
-TensorFlow has not been checked.
-Accordingl, please use the TensorFlow
+of TensorFlow has not been checked.
+Accordingly, please use the TensorFlow
-version stated above.
+version listed above.

 ### Installing